Bottleneck Calculator

 Conclusion

-Significant differences between CPU and GPU usage often indicate where a system may be limited, although they can also reflect the type of software or game being used.
-By observing how these components are utilized during workloads, you can better understand your system’s performance and make smarter decisions about upgrades, settings, or optimization.
+Significant differences between CPU and GPU utilization often indicate where a system may be limited, although they can also reflect the type of software or game being used.
+By observing how these components are utilized during workloads, you can better understand your system's performance and make better decisions about upgrades, settings, or optimizations.

 Frequently Asked Questions